-Carrie offered advice on budgeting for show logistics.
+Our operations manager, Carrie Plummer offered advice on budgeting for show logistics.
 She said, “I’d advise looking into customs and shipping charges well ahead of the show, to work out the best way to get your stand and materials to the destination.
 Your local Chamber of Commerce should always be able to advise on such matters, or to point you in the direction of the best sources for this information.

 What do you think the average exhibitor should plan to spend on their marketing materials for a boat or trade show?

-“We know the shows well and have attended the Monaco Yacht Show (MYS) and Cannes Yachting Festival this year.
+Nick explained, “We know the shows well and have attended the Monaco Yacht Show (MYS) and Cannes Yachting Festival this year.
 Obviously, the limitation of a stand or display is usually driven by budget, but budget doesn’t have to drive creative.

 “There really is no set price here.
 At RADAR, we take on projects that range in cost from £500 per square metre, all the way up to £5,000+ for a two-storey flagship installation.
 Wherever possible, we sit down with our clients and help them to establish what they want to achieve from the event, and from there they can not only set a realistic budget, but also justify spending it.”

 Carrie added, "If you're coming from overseas, it’s a good idea to look to work with local suppliers nearby to the show for understanding of the local infrastructure and ease of passage upon arrival - It’s often cheaper and easier to enlist the help of local suppliers to provide your marketing supplies and get things done.
 Not only are they often a far sight cheaper, you won’t have to coordinate the logistics to transport them halfway around the world from your hometown.
 They have a wealth of local knowledge and are nearby should things go wrong."